benburrill/sphinx/README.rst

                                                       from the word or byte at the address specified by the other argument. lwso, lwco, lbso, lbco        lwso [IMMED], ARG, ARG  Like the previous, but with an additional offset argument sws, sbs                      sws ARG, ARG            Store the value (word or byte) specified by the second argument into the word of state at address specified by the first. swso, sbso                    swso ARG, ARG, ARG      Again, adds an offset.
 Note that the offset is given by the second argument, not the third one (since it is offsetting the first argument). yield                         yield ARG               Outputs the argument to the output stream.
-                                                      Future plans: a way to switch output mode between bytes and int.
-Might also rename the instruction. flag                          flag IDENTIFIER         Indicates program status.
+See also the ``%format output`` preprocessor command. sleep                         sleep ARG               Sleep for the given number of milliseconds. flag                          flag IDENTIFIER         Indicates program status.
 The identifier can be anything, though some identifiers have somewhat special meaning.
                                                       ``flag done`` is used to indicate to the user that the primary computational task is finished and that the program is about to enter terminal non-termination.
 ============================= ======================= ==========================================================